jules2689/trudeau/docs/2020-04-19/pre_news.md

 **Rosemary**:

 I bet.
-When did this start for you?was it last night and what were you told?
+When did this start for you? was it last night and what were you told?